Jacqueville, Ivory Coast - Things to Do in Jacqueville

 Where to Stay

-Town center near the market
+Town center near the main market for easy access to restaurants and transport

-Near the fishing harbor for authentic experience
+Near the harbor for early morning fish market access

 Food & Dining